-Our five largest customers accounted for 64% of our total revenues for the first quarter of 2021, as compared to 45% for the comparable period in 2020.
-Three customers accounted for 23%, 14% and 12% of our total revenues for the first quarter of 2021, as compared to one customer that accounted for 16% of our total revenues for the first quarter of 2020.
-Sales to UNISOC (formerly Spreadtrum Communications, Inc.) represented 14% of our total revenues for the first quarter of 2021, as compared to 9.6% for comparable period in 2020.
+Our five largest customers accounted for 50% and 49% of our total revenues for the second quarter and first half of 2021, respectively, as compared to 61% and 48% for the comparable periods in 2020.
+One customer accounted for 27% of our total revenues for the second quarter of 2021, as compared to two customers that accounted for 20% and 18% of our total revenues for the second quarter of 2020.
+Two customers accounted for 21% and 10% of our total revenues for the first half of 2021, as compared to two customers that accounted for 18% and 11% of our total revenues for the first half of 2020.
+Sales to UNISOC (formerly Spreadtrum Communications, Inc.) represented 27% and 21% of our total revenues for the second quarter and first half of 2021, respectively.
 Generally, the identity of our other customers representing 10% or more of our total revenues varies from period to period, especially with respect to our licensing customers as we generate licensing revenues generally from new customers on a quarterly basis.
-With respect to our royalty revenues, three royalty paying customers represented 10% or more of our total royalty revenues for the first quarter of 2021, and collectively represented 61% of our total royalty revenues for the first quarter of 2020.
+With respect to our royalty revenues, one royalty paying customer represented 10% or more of our total royalty revenues for the second quarter of 2021, and three customers each represented 10% or more of our total royalty revenues for the second quarter and first half of 2021, respectively.
+One royalty paying customer represented 49% and 63% of our total royalty revenues for the second quarter of 2020, and three customers each represented 10% or more of our total royalty revenues for the first half of 2020, and collectively represented 47% and 67% of our total royalty revenues for the second quarter and first half of 2020, respectively.
 We expect that a significant portion of our future revenues will continue to be generated by a limited number of customers.
 The concentration of our customers is explainable in part by consolidation in the semiconductor industry.